Cost of Simulating Entanglement in Steering Scenario: Simulating Cost of General Unsteerable States

+Secondly, it is well-known that every bipartite state can be converted into a Werner state when Alice and Bob simultaneously apply one of twelve random Clifford gates to their system (a so-called ``twirling map'') \cite{DiVincenzo-2002a}.
+Moreover, the noise parameter $r$ in the resulting state is given by the singlet fraction, i.e. $\rho\mapsto \rho_W(r)$ with $r=\frac{4\bra{\Phi^-}\rho\ket{\Phi^-}-1}{3}$.
+Since the twirling map will increase the shared randomness in an LHS model by a factor of twelve, we conclude that any unsteerable state $\rho_{AB}$ with $\bra{\Phi^-}\mc{L}(\rho)\ket{\Phi^-}>\frac{3{R}(n)+1}{4}$ will require an LHS model with at least $\log_2 n-\log_2(12m)$ bits of shared randomness{, by the same reasoning used in Eq. \eqref{Eq:LHS-one-wayLOCC}.} \yujie Otherwise, one can use $\log_2(12m)$ bit share randomness to turn the state into a two-qubit Werner state and find a better way to simulate two-qubit Werner state.
+From Theorem \ref{thm:SC lowerbound}, this amount grows unbounded as $\bra{\Phi^-}\mc{L}(\rho)\ket{\Phi^-}\to \frac{5}{8}$, which corresponds to the threshold $r=\frac{1}{2}$ for Werner states. \blk

 \textit{Conclusions -- } In this work we studied the shared randomness cost $\gamma(\rho_{AB})$ for simulating c-to-cq channels built using $\rho_{AB}$.
+We characterized the simulation cost and showed that it can be unbounded.
 The mathematical methods we developed to study this problem used the correspondence between steerability and measurement incompatibility and their similar geometric picture.
 Analogous to any other type of channel simulation cost, the quantity $\gamma(\rho_{AB})$ provides one measure of operational resourcefulness for every unsteerable state $\rho$.
-Furthermore, understanding the simulation cost for different assemblages can be used for semi-device-independent entanglement verification \cite{Cavalcanti-2017a} when Alice and Bob are known to have a limited amount of shared randomness, even in noisy environments where quantum steering is not possible.
+Furthermore, understanding the simulation cost of different assemblages can be used for semi-device-independent entanglement verification \cite{Cavalcanti-2017a} when Alice and Bob are known to have a limited amount of shared randomness, even in noisy environments where quantum steering is not possible.

-The results presented here pertain LHS models.
+The results presented here pertain to LHS models.
 As future work, it would be interesting if similar techniques can be applied to bound the shared randomness needed for local hidden variable (LHV) models.
 Since LHS models are more demanding than LHV models, the upper bounds presented in this work will still apply.